Football players Ford and Sear charged with disorderly conduct - The Pitt News

 Pitt athletics spokesperson E.J.
 Borghetti said the situation was addressed immediately and the program has taken “appropriate disciplinary actions.”

-Court documents show that Ford and Sear were both arrested by Pitt police and face charges of disorderly conduct for engaging in fighting.
+Court documents show that Ford and Sear both face charges of disorderly conduct for engaging in fighting.

-Sear, a tight end form New Castle, has a single reception so far this season which came against Youngstown State.
+Sear, a tight end from New Castle, has a single reception so far this season, which came against Youngstown State.
 Ford — a Pittsburgh native rated the No. 5 safety in the 2017 recruiting class by Rivals — hasn’t played this season yet, indicating he will likely redshirt his first year at Pitt.

 printPrint